The Benefits of Flock Health Clubs

 - Introducing farmers to the concept of a Flock Health Club

-To view a full list of meeting resources, all available on a pay as you go basis, and order a pack, please CLICK HERE.
+To find out more about these meeting resources, all available on a pay as you go basis, and order a pack, please CLICK HERE.

 To watch one of the meeting briefings on the WVA website, please CLICK HERE